McLellan Rocks Rock Climbing

 PARKING: Riverside State Park has made a parking lot at mile 13.5 at the white gate.
 However, the "Parking Lot" works like a trap for the thieves that prey on the cars that wander in.
 Keep in mind that thieves can break into your car no matter where you park it, and the State Park also reminds us that and they have rules.
 We did discover that it's easier to give out parking tickets than it is too catch Thieves.
 (The climb Twenty-four Dollars Day comes from the three 24 dollar Parking Tickets we got on one day.)
 Instead we park by the "Fisk Day Use Area" sign (13 .25 miles) at the intersection where you make the right turn off the main road.
 Alternatively, you can go left .25 of a mile farther on the main road.
 There are a few places you can pull off.
 Just make sure you park off the main road but not too far off (the reason for the tickets) the main road.
 Also watch out for the private drive.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for McLellan Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for McLellan Rocks:

 Featured Route For McLellan Rocks